tilltnet/egor/README.md

 R Package for importing and analysing ego-centric-network data.

-This ist still und development.
+This is still under development.